cheesegrits/filament-google-maps/README.md

 ### Publish the configuration

 You may optionally publish the package configuration.
+The configuration comes with a set of sane defaults, so we suggest not publishing unless you actually need to change something ... and even then, best to do it with .env variables.

 ```sh
 php artisan vendor:publish --tag="filament-google-maps-config"